 - Monthly service fees

-- Additional per-transaction fees.
+- Additional per-transaction fees

-…and make sure to check that your processing provider will integrate with a payment form (not all do).
+Also, make sure to check that your processing provider will integrate with a payment form (not all do).

 2. Set up your merchant account

-If you decide you want a merchant account because of faster funding, lower fees, etc., the software provider you choose will help you through the underwriting process.
+If you decide you want a merchant account because of faster funding, lower fees, or other benefits, the software provider you choose will help you through the underwriting process.

 3. Build the payment form

 Determine the products, services, and payment types you’d like to offer, then upload your logo and activate the form.

 4. Integrate into your practice

 Initially, however, you’ll have to take the necessary steps of notifying your customers and getting used to the system yourself.
 You’ll also need to decide if you want to link the form from your website or in emails.

-In-house Online Payment Form Solution Advantages:
+In-house Online Payment Form Solution Advantages